-Roy part of this statement may be reproduced in any form or by any means without prior written permission from the American Academy of Pediatrics except for one copy for personal use.
+Copyright o 2020 by the American Academy of Peddatrics, updated March 2020.
+No part of this statement may be reproduced in any form or by any means without prior written per the American Academy of Peddatrics except for one copy for personal use.